pkrumins/the-little-schemer/readme.txt

 The law of null?: The primitive null? is defined only for lists.
 The law of eq?:   The primitive eq? takes two arguments.
                   Each must be a non-numeric atom.

+[02]-Chapter-2-Do-It-Do-It-Again-and-Again-and-Again--------------------------

+See 02-do-it-again.ss file for code examples.

+Chapter 2 introduces two recursive functions and steps through them again, and again, and again until you understand recursion.

+The first function introduced is lat? that tests if the given list consists only of atoms (lat stands for list of atoms).

+The second function introduced is member? that tests if an element is in a lat.

+It also defines a preliminary version of the first commandment that always should be followed when programming recursively.

+The first commandment:
+Always ask null? as the first question in expressing any function.

 ------------------------------------------------------------------------------